balzac-lang/balzac-doc/docs/source/expressions.rst

 The type of a reference depends on the referred object.

-A transaction reference has always type :btm:`transaction`, while a constant reference has the same type of the declared constant expression.
+A transaction reference has always type :balzac:`transaction`, while a constant reference has the same type of the declared constant expression.
 A parameter reference has the same type of the parameter it refers to.